pschichtel/JavaCAN/README.md

 mvn clean package -Pall-architectures
 ```

-The `all-architectures` profile will execute the tests using the `x86_64` libraries by default.
-To override this the property `javacan.test.architecture` can be set to any other architecture that
+The `all-architectures` profile will execute the test suite using the `x86_64` libraries, however tests are not included by default.
+To override this the property `javacan.test.architecture` can be
-is part of the build.
+set to any other architecture that is part of the build.

 To build android-specific architectures add the `android` profile.